 The Golden Nugget’s Grand Series is a fantastic spot for mixed game players as well, with a schedule generally echoing that of the WSOP, but for buy-ins roughly a tenth of the size.

 Finally, during the WSOP the mixed game cash game streets tend to run wild at all stakes.
 You know those aforementioned legendary nights?
-Get ready to experience them firsthand at the Inaugural Cardplayer Lifestyle Mixed Game Festival, running from October 4-7 at the Westgate, and hosted by this site’s founder Robbie Strazynski.
+Get ready to experience them firsthand at the next Cardplayer Lifestyle Mixed Game Festival, hosted by this site’s founder Robbie Strazynski.
 You won’t be sorry!

 If you’re fortunate enough to live in a location with legal online poker, you have an outstanding resource to hone your mixed game chops.